Bam Bam Bigelow: World Championship Wrestling (1988–1989, 1990)

-Bigelow debuted in Jim Crockett Promotions in September 1988, shortly before its rebranding as World Championship Wrestling.
+Bigelow debuted in Jim Crockett Promotions in September 1988, shortly before its rebranding as World Championship Wrestling (WCW).
 He was managed by Oliver Humperdink who had also joined the promotion.
 Bigelow quickly began feuding with The Four Horsemen.
 In November 1988, he unsuccessfully challenged Ric Flair, the leader of The Four Horsemen, for the NWA World Heavyweight Championship in a dark match in the Charlotte Coliseum.
-In late-1988, he began challenging Horseman Barry Windham over the NWA United States Heavyweight Championship; he lost to Windham by count-out at Starrcade in December 1988 after being attacked by the Horsemen's manager, J. J. Dillon.
+In late 1988, he began challenging Horseman Barry Windham over the NWA United States Heavyweight Championship; he lost to Windham by count-out at Starrcade '88: True Gritt in December 1988 after being attacked by the Horsemen's manager, J. J. Dillon.
 Bigelow was unwilling to sign an exclusive contract with WCW due to his touring commitments with New Japan Pro-Wrestling, and he left the company in January 1989.

 Bigelow returned to WCW in April 1990, once again reuniting with Oliver Humperdink.
+During this stint he wrestled primarily on house shows and occasionally on NWA Power Hour and NWA Main Event.
 He joined the villainous "Sullivan's Slaughterhouse" stable with Kevin Sullivan and Cactus Jack.
 At the Capital Combat pay-per-view in May 1990, Bigelow teamed with Sullivan and Cactus Jack in a loss to Norman the Lunatic and the Road Warriors.
 At Clash of the Champions XI: Coastal Crush, he lost to Tommy Rich via disqualification after refusing to break a choke.
 Bigelow's second stint with WCW lasted until August 1990 when he once again returned to New Japan Pro-Wrestling.